dlumian/R_Intro_Fall_2022/README.md

 1. Data_Manipulation.Rmd
 1. Data_Import_and_Export.Rmd
 1. Data_Visualizations.Rmd
+1. Data_Analysis.Rmd

 The Introduction_to_R.pptx presentation has additional guidance on all notebooks.

 The repo has the following directories to help organize material:
 - notebooks
-    + Where all notebooks should be stored
+    + Where training notebooks should be stored
 - data
     + Where all data files (csvs, excel and tab-delimited tables) should be stored
 - images
     + Where all image files should be stored including those created by the notebooks
+- supplemental_topics
+    + Additional notebooks and ppts for more advanced topics